facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.rst

 .. code-block:: bash

+  $ parlai help
+  ParlAI - Dialogue Research Platform
   usage: parlai [-h] COMMAND ...

   optional arguments:
     -h, --help               show this help message and exit

   Commands:

+    display_data (dd)        Display data from a task display_model (dm)       Display model predictions.
+    eval_model (em, eval)    Evaluate a model
-  detect_offensive         Check task for offensive language display_data (dd)        Display data from a task display_model (dm)       Display model predictions. train_model (tm, train)  Train a model eval_model (em, eval)    Evaluate a model eval_wordstat            Compute statistics from model predictions interactive (i)          Interactive chat with a model on the command line interactive_web (iweb)   Interactive chat with a model in a web browser safe_interactive         Like interactive, but adds a safety filter self_chat                Generate self-chats of a model verify_data              Check tasks for common errors
+    train_model (tm, train)  Train a model
+    interactive (i)          Interactive chat with a model on the command line safe_interactive         Like interactive, but adds a safety filter self_chat                Generate self-chats of a model

 This is often more convenient than running the scripts from the examples directory.